History of the U-CAN project

 • The Cancer-Covid collection starts April 1, only two months after the Covid pandemic reaches Sweden.
 This rapid start was made possible by the already present U-CAN infrastructure and ethical permits.

-• All U-CAN collection nodes in Sweden (Falun, Karlstad, Gävle) are integrated into Octopus
+• Three regional U-CAN collection nodes in Sweden (Falun, Karlstad, Gävle) are integrated into the IT-system Octopus

 2021

-• Collection of liver-, bildeduct- and pancreatic cancer starts in April
+• Collection of liver-, bildeduct- and pancreatic cancers starts in Uppsala

-• Collection of a select group of haematological malignancies starts in May in Västerås
+• Collection of a select group of haematological malignancies starts in Västerås

-• Collection of colorectal cancer and controls (endoscopy patients) starts in September in Gävle
+• Collection of colorectal cancer and controls (endoscopy patients) is regionalised and starts in Gävle

 2022

-• U-CAN announces the possibility for financial research support for projects using U-CAN samples and/or data during 2022-2023.
-The call is for 2 MSEK.
+• With a budget of 2 MSEK, U-CAN announces the possibility for financial research support for projects using U-CAN samples and/or data during 2022-2023

 2023